ionic-team/ionic-portals/website/docs/how-to/using-the-portals-plugin.md

 ### Using Initial Context

-To access the initial context from the Portals Plugin in your web application, import Portals and use the [Portals.getInitialContext()](../reference/web/portals-plugin#getinitialcontext) function.
+To access the initial context from the `PortalsPlugin` class in your web application, import Portals and use the [Portals.getInitialContext()](../reference/web/portals-plugin#getinitialcontext) function.

 ```typescript
 Portals.getInitialContext<{ ic_example: string; }>().then(context => {